iurisegtovich/PyTherm-applied-thermodynamics/Getting_started/Get_going_with_Windows/2_Get_going_with_GitHub.md

 ## time for those modifications

-just edit the files using jupyter notebook, see [Get going with jupyter notebook](https:www.github.com/iurisegtovich/PyTherm/Getting_started/Get_going_with_Jupyter_notebook)  for that, if you havent already.
+just edit the files using jupyter notebook, see [Get going with jupyter notebook](https://github.com/iurisegtovich/PyTherm/blob/master/Getting_started/Get_going_with_Windows/1_Get_going_with_Jupyter_notebook.md)  for that, if you havent already.
+You can use jupyter notebook both for \*.ipynb files and \*.md files.

 > **Note:**  if you downloaded zip, extract, edit, then any modification you made there can enter here by pasting/replacing your files with the files just pulled from the repository.